Aarun2/Quantum_Repo/pytket/README.md

 Run tket_benchmarking from pytket/examples.
 It will gennerate data for the chosen architecture: ibmqx5, ibmq_20_tokyo and rochester.
 This will generate data for circuit size in, circuit depth in, circuit size out, circuit depth out, CX gate count out, CX gate depth out and runtime.

 I have added some example excel sheets that I generated and some graphs.
+The Excel_Results contains files I created to parse the data.
+There is also a script to help parse data from jupyter notebook.